The crystal structure of mutant KRAS G12C in complex with a KRAS inhibitor of the quinazoline chemotype and GDP.

 Screening Experimental Compounds

-In addition to specific candidate compounds such as those directed toward CDK7, the Hale Family Research Center is using libraries of experimental compounds from the Gray Lab for systematic screening in organoid models.
+In addition to specific candidate compounds such as those directed toward CDK7, the Hale Family Center For Pancreatic Cancer Research is using libraries of experimental compounds from the Gray Lab for systematic screening in organoid models.

 If a target is identified by genetic means in loss-of-function screens and validated, but no suitable inhibitor exists, the Gray Lab will attempt to generate a novel inhibitory compound using structure modeling.